Tejas-Shastha/diagnostics/diagnostic_topic_monitor/README.md

   * topic_frequency_monitor -- this supports _any_ kind of topic and checks for frequency based on receive time
   * topic_age_monitor -- this supports only topics with a Header, and it checks that message age is within a given range

-It is totally possible to run both of these at the same time _for the same topics_, to check for both frequency and max message age at the same time.
+It is totally possible to run both of these at the same time, for different or the same topics, to check for both frequency and max message age at the same time.

 ## Usage